-Visit your local library to find three different texts on American and European settlers.
-Review these text sources and take notes on what is similar or different about each source. bit.ly/FindMyLibrary different?
+Visit your local library to find three different texts on First Amerincan tribes and European colonizers.
+Review these text sources and take notes on the impact colonizers had on early America and the First American natives.

 Everybody has a story.
 What do you want yours to be when you are old?
 Tell your story as you hope it will be when you are an adult.